What Is Remote IoT Device Management and How Does It Work?

 ZigBee

-ZigBee is also a short-range wireless Internet of Things device communication protocol based on IEEE 802.15.4 standard.
+ZigBee is also a short-range wireless Internet of Things device communication protocol based on the IEEE 802.15.4 standard.
 The operating frequency is 2.4GHz and the data rate is 250kbps.
 The advantages are low power consumption, security, persistence, scalability and high number of nodes.
 ZigBee can transmit data over distances of up to 200 meters and has up to 1024 nodes in a network.

 RFID